Medicanes: rare, ‘supercharging’ Mediterranean storms

 Fossil fuel projects were stalled a year ago.
 Now they’re making a comeback.

-The fossil fuel industry is experiencing a remarkable rebound, with sudden momentum behind more than 80 projects that range from coal-fired power plants to hulking gas export terminals, many…Continue readingFossil fuel projects were stalled a year ago.
+The fossil fuel industry is experiencing a remarkable rebound, with sudden momentum behind more than 80 projects that range from coal-fired power plants to hulking gas export terminals, many of which…Continue readingFossil fuel projects were stalled a year ago.
 Now they’re making a comeback.

 Finland’s first LNG import terminal has started commercial operations